AA-Hamza/floppy-os/README.md

 2. text mode: for text based info, it is used here to print some interrupt info, but it will probably have some sort of shell in the feature.

-to use text mode you just type `make TEXT_MODE=1 iso` & `make TEXT_MODE=1 run`.
+to use text mode you just type `make TEXT_MODE=1 iso` & `make TEXT_MODE=1 run`. and also note that for the time being you will also have to change line 32 in `boot/boot_sect.asm` to `24` instead of `40`, as the kernel gets smaller without the game.

 ## resources
 https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf